agektmr/idb-node/README.md

-# polymer-idb
+# idb-node

-`polymer-idb` is a Polymer element that provides Indexed Database functionalities to Polymer.
+`idb-node` is a Polymer element that provides Indexed Database functionalities to Polymer.

 # Install
 `git clone` this repository and install dependencies with `bower install`